kstenerud/concise-encoding/README.md

 * Doesn't support chunking (so you must always know the full length before you start encoding).
 * Lists must be prefixed with their length, so you must know the length before you start encoding.
 Converting a list from the text format to binary format would require loading the entire list into memory first.
 * Only supports "struct" encoding, so you can't have real maps (for example using integers or dates as keys).
-* Doesn't allow preserving comments when converting to binary.
 * Doesn't support arrays.
 * Doesn't support recursive data or references.
-* Doesn't have a URL or UUID or error type.
+* Doesn't have a URL or UUID type.
 * Integer, date, and decimal float encodings are inefficient.
 * Allows multiple sections, each with their own version declaration as a feature for mixing specification versions in the same document.
 This means that ALL codecs must support ALL versions forever, increasing bloat and attack surface.